HSLdevcom/suomenlinna-ferry-hfp/README.md

 ![Architecture diagram](docs/suomenlinna-ferry-hfp.png)

 The application works by matching vehicle positions to scheduled trips by checking whether the vehicle is near the first stop of the trip when the trip should begin.
 Vehicle positions can be listened over MQTT or polled using HTTP.
 Schedules for the trips are found from a GTFS package that will be downloaded regularly.

+HSL GTFS data is downloaded hourly and stored in a local hsl.zip file.

 Currently the application is optimized for matching Suomenlinna ferry positions available from [meri.digitraffic.fi](https://www.digitraffic.fi/meriliikenne/) to their scheduled trips, but other vehicles are also supported (e.g. robot buses).
 See `PollingVehicleStateProvider` and `MqttVesselLocationProvider` for examples.